cloudflare/cloudflare-docs/products/workers/src/content/get-started/guide.md

 The `route` key here is a [route pattern](/platform/routes), which can contain wildcards.

 If your route is configured to a hostname, you will need to add a DNS record to Cloudflare to ensure that the hostname can be resolved externally.
-If your Worker acts as your origin (i.e., the request terminates in a Worker), you must add a DNS record.
+If your Worker acts as your origin (that is, the request terminates in a Worker), you must add a DNS record.

 You may enter a placeholder `AAAA` record pointing to `100::`, which must be proxied through Cloudflare (orange-cloud in the DNS settings).
 This value specifically is the [reserved IPv6 discard prefix](https://tools.ietf.org/html/rfc6666) but is not the only value allowed.
 For example, you may also use an `A` record pointed to `192.0.2.1` or a `CNAME` pointed to any resolvable target.